Skip to main content

 Gear

-To get in the water and harvest scallops you will need to be able to get around and see.
+To get in the water and harvest scallops, you really don’t need much.
+You mostly just need to be able to get around and see in the water.
 Basic snorkel gear covers these needs.

 Here is a complete list: